Teksta versija

 (5) The decision taken by the authority referred to in Paragraph two of this Section is not subject to appeal.

 Section 32.
-Time Period for Providing Objections in a Dispute Regarding the Financial Resources Granted
+Period for Providing Objections in a Dispute Regarding the Financial Resources Granted

 Section 33.
-State Fee for Referring to the Court
+State Fee for Referring to Court

-The co-operation institution shall not pay a State fee in applying to a court of general jurisdiction regarding a contractual dispute.
+The co-operation institution shall not pay the State fee when applying to a court of general jurisdiction regarding a contractual dispute.

 Chapter V